-- is the rock on which his church will be built and symbolically delivers to Peter the keys to the kingdom of Heaven. - Transfiguration Jesus scales a mountain and, in the presence of Peter and two other disciples, is transformed into radiant light.
-God, speaking from a cloud, discloses Jesus is his son. - Cleansing of the Temple Jesus re turns to J erusalem, where he finds money changers and merchants conducting business in the temple.
+- Transfiguration Jesus scales a mountain and, in the presence of Peter and two other disciples, is transformed into radiant light.
+God, speaking from a cloud, discloses Jesus is his son. - Cleansing of the Temple Jesus returns to Jerusalem, where he finds money changers and merchants conducting business in the temple.
 He rebukes them and drives them out.